-Yugoslavian refugees that arrived to Germany were given the option of acquiring a temporary protection status, known as Duldung-a status created by the German authorities at the time10- which can be translated to English as "toleration".
+quiring a temporary protection status, known as Duldung -a status created by the German authorities at the time10- which can be translated to English as "toleration".
 The temporary character of the Duldung status did not constitute a permanent residence permit, but rather it was a "suspended deportation" status.
 In other words, a Duldung holder was allowed to remain in Germany until the Duldung's expiration, after which its holder was obliged to leave the country immediately.
 While the Duldung duration upon issuance was set to six months, the authorities had the option to renew it for another six months period as long as it was not safe for the refugee to return home (Dimova, 2006).
 De facto, the Duldung status was renewed for all holders as long as the war was still going on.
 Duldung holders were allowed to work in Germany shortly following their arrival, and had full mobility rights within the country.